 The Carmen Thyssen Space has become an artistic point of reference in the Costa Brava, placing Sant Feliu in the apex of a cultural triangle, together with Girona and Figueres.
-The centre does not have a permanent collection.
-Until now, it just has temporary exhibitions of the Carmen Thyssen Collection from June to October.
+This Space does not have a permanent collection.
+Until now, it offers temporary exhibitions of the Carmen Thyssen Collection from June to October.

 We find the rooms 1, 2 and 3 of the exhibition on the second floor of the palace.
-There were the services of the monastery in this part of the building, as well as the administration and the secretary’s offices.
+There were the services of the Monastery in this part of the building as well as the administration and the secretary’s offices.

 The Carmen Thyssen Space has 5 more rooms (from 4 to 8) on the third floor of the old Abbot’s Palace.
 These rooms look like a stately home or a little rural palace, which have plenty of natural light.
 These rooms were the Abbot’s private space (his bedroom and his office) and the place where he received politicians or clergymen.
 There were his private room, a dining-room and an office for his guests.

 The Carmen Thyssen Space has offered its fifth exhibition with The Illusion of the Far West, curated by Miguel Ángel Blanco and has consolidate its cultural centre.
 There is a project that takes the extension of the Space into account, referring to activities and spaces, in a near future, aiming to be positioned at the same level of the Madrid and Malaga Museums.

 At present, we are working in the next summer exhibition.